 If you run out of signed dollar bills, you should look to local businesses or your host committee for contributions to the auction.
 Ideally, every auction item should be contributed, that way you get the most bang for your buck.

 The final step is the follow up.
-Although you don’t plan on hosting another fundraiser, following up is still absolutely required.
 First off, you should reach out to each and every donor and or sponsor personally to thank them for their contributions.
 If you do plan on hosting another event, use this as an opportunity to cultivate follow-up meetings and continued dialogue with the donors.

 Once all the thanks have been given out, make sure to document the event on your website or wherever applicable.
 Let your donors know exactly how their contributions were used and make a personal connection between them and whomever they supported.
 If you can make a personal connection between a donor and a donee, you’ve done a great job.